Retaining Walls & Rockeries

 Should You Hire a Professional?

 - Rockery and retaining wall drawings commonly require a professional stamp (indicating they were designed by an architect or engineer).
-You can prepare the drawings yourself or hire a professional to help you.
+If your rockery or retaining wall does not require a professional stamp, you can prepare the drawings yourself or hire a professional.